Hydrat-Agency/Grogu-CMS/README.md

 }
 ```

-You can then configure your resource as needed.
+The GroguCMS controllers will automatically convert your model to the configured JsonResource.

 ## Contact form

 The package provide a contact form resource that you can use to create forms on your website.

 To get started, create a new form from Filament panel.
-You can then crete your own content block to display the form on your website.
+You can then create your own content block to display the form on your website.

 ```php
 // Using blade / livewire